jamesopstad/react-sync-reducer/README.md

 ## Documentation

-### Call the createReducer function outside of your React component tree
+### Call the createReducer function outside of your React components

 ```tsx
 import { createReducer } from 'react-conducer';